 The Nexcess Sales Performance Monitor watches your sales daily, measuring them against a predictive model based on your store's historical performance.
 Our intelligence engine sends you alerts on your sales trends.
 These alerts give you much-needed visibility and allow you to get back on track if store sales are slowing down.

 The Sales Performance Monitor is a cost-free part of our plan.
-Sign up for a free trial of our Managed WooCommerce hosting to unlock the power of our premium hosting and sales analytics.
-Get started today.
+Get started with our Managed WooCommerce hosting plans to unlock the power of our premium hosting and sales analytics today.